-We mention also that the following problem is NP-complete for both SAJ and DJ (even without complement) if we allow that an instance may be a directed acyclic graph (dag), not just a tree.
-Since a tree is a dag, we restrict our definition of the problem to trees.
+We mention also that the following problem is NP-complete, for both SAJ and DJ (even without complement) if we allow that an instance may be a directed acyclic graph (dag), not just a tree.

 DEFINITION 5 (SELECT-SAT-DYNAMIC).
-Given a selector p, a meta graph G, and an instance tree I for G, does p select a non-empty set of nodes in I?
+Given a selector p and a meta graph G, and an instance tree I for G, does p select a non-empty set of nodes in I?